unitbvcv/image_processing_platform/README.md

 - your module/package must import the `@OutputDialog` decorator
 - the function must have the `@RegisterAlgorithm` decorator; order of decorators doesn't mater;

-The `@OutputDialog` decorator can accept one string parameter: the dialog's title.
+The `@OutputDialog` decorator accepts one mandatory string parameter: the dialog's title.

 The displayed message will be OPTIONALLY* transmitted in the return value of the function in the following manners:
 1) as the only return value:  `return "My message"`